christopherbrou3/CTI-IMPLEMENTATION_ALIENVAULT-MISP/README.md

 # CTI-IMPLEMENTATION_ALIENVAULT-MISP-RITA-SPLUNK-SPAMHAUS
-Developed tools on ubuntu22.04 LTS to automatically retrieve, update, and send data feeds and from ALIENVAULT, SPAMHAUS AND RITA to MISP and use SPLUNK to get an event DASHBOARD .
+Developed tools on ubuntu22.04 LTS to automatically retrieve, update, and send data feeds from ALIENVAULT, SPAMHAUS AND RITA to MISP and use SPLUNK to get an event DASHBOARD .

 # ALIENVAULT SETUP